 Notably, Pennsylvania’s laws do not “cap” most types of medical malpractice damages at a specified amount.
 In other states, legislators have limited the amount of damages malpractice victims can recover.
 While Pennsylvania has one damages cap in place, it only affects “punitive” damages, which are awarded to punish healthcare professionals for particularly reckless behavior.

-A doctor’s obligation to provide acceptable medical malpractice extends throughout the doctor-patient relationship, from initial diagnosis to the end of medical treatment.
-As a result, medical negligence can creep in at any point.
+A doctor’s obligation to provide acceptable medical care extends throughout the doctor-patient relationship, from initial diagnosis to the end of medical treatment.
+As a result, medical negligence can creep in at any point:

 - Failure to diagnose